-Social security and Medicare tax for 2009.
-Do not withhold social security tax after an employee reaches \$106,800 in social security wages.
+Social security and Medicare tax for 2010.
+Do not withhold social security tax after an employee reaches \$106,800 in social security wages, which remains unchanged from 2009.
 There is no limit on the amount of wages subject to Medicare tax.
 Social security and Medicare taxes apply to the wages of household workers you pay \$1,700 or more in cash.
 Social security and Medicare taxes apply to election workers who are paid \$1,500 or more.